-I was feeling a bit off one day due to a combination of allergies, all the smoke from fires in the area and eating some what crappy over the weekend (too much sugar and cheese) but still I decided to go to the rink for at least an hour of practice.
+I was feeling off one day because of a combination of allergies, all the smoke from fires in the area and eating somewhat crappy over the weekend (too much sugar and cheese) but still I went to the rink for at least an hour of practice.
 I really had to force myself to leave the house and once I got to rink I really wasn’t feeling like being there.
-Despite that I started to practice.
-My coach introduced me to loops the previous week so I started with them.
-I was starting to get comfortable on my left outer forward loop but the right outer forward still needed a bit more work.
-It was however slowly getting there.
+Despite that, I started to practice.
+My coach introduced me to loops the previous week, so I started with them.
+I was getting comfortable on my left outer forward loop, but the right outer forward still needed more work.
+It was, however slowly getting there.
 Not bad considering I had never done them before the past week.
 I did about ten minutes of loops and moved to figures.
-I’ve been working on brackets and counters and I’m starting to turn them clean every time now.
+I’ve been working on brackets and counters, and I’m starting to turn them clean every time now.

-I was still feeling like crap but I decided to put on my freestyle skates to work on a few things.
+I was still feeling like crap, but I put on my freestyle skates to work on a few things.
 First off, I always practice some upright, outer back spins to get used to being over of my right back edge.
-Afterwards I move into single jumps.
+Afterwards, I move into single jumps.
 My goal this year is to get a tighter wrap in the air, so I’ve been working on getting my ankles to cross as soon as I toe off for the mapes.
 After working the singles, I work on the doubles.
 Today all my doubles were getting all the way around with no cheated landings!
-On my doubles my ankles still don’t cross as consistently as I want yet but I had them so much closer that the rotations were done before I knew it.
+On my doubles, my ankles still don’t cross as consistently as I want yet, but I had them so much closer that I was doing the rotations before I knew it.
 I was definitely making progress!

 I didn’t want to push it so I only did a few doubles and then moved on to some spins.
 My goal today was to work on my outer forward and outer back camels.
-I’ve been starting to get the outer forward but it tends to fizzle out after 1 to 1½ revolutions.
+I’ve been starting to get the outer forward, but it fizzles out after 1 to 1½ revolutions.
 I also have had trouble keeping my back straight going into the spin.
-On occasion if I got a good rotation or two I would drop the camel into the left, inner back sit spin.
-However, it’s usually pretty sloppy.
+Occasionally, if I got a good rotation or two, I would drop the camel into the left, inner back sit spin.
+However, it’s usually sloppy.

-The definition of insanity is doing the same thing over and over again and expecting different results.
+The definition of insanity is doing the same thing repeatedly and expecting different results.
 I always analyze what I’m doing and try to do things differently each practice so I don’t keep doing the same thing wrong, repeatedly.
-I started to really think about the camel and realized my issue is balance and lack of holding the edge.
+I started to think about the camel and realized my issue is balance and lack of holding the edge.
 On the next try I did something different for me… I pressed/pushed my left hand in the direction I wanted to go and made sure my head followed.
-Now I started to get 2 ½ to 3 revolutions!
-I was even able to go to the inner back sit spin without it looking so sloppy!
-The camel spins have been my nemesis for over 20 years and I never could quite get them on quads but I was I finally starting to understand them.
+Now I started to get two to three revolutions!
+I could even go to the inner back sit spin without it looking so sloppy!
+The camel spins have been my nemesis for over 20 years and I never could quite get them on quads but I was finally starting to understand them.

 It then dawned on me in that moment that skating, no matter what you are doing it all comes down to balance but could all the skating trouble that I have had in my past and what my wife was having now come down to poor balance?
 Was it really that simple?
-I decided to test my theories with my wife while still working on some of my own things as well.
+I tested my theories with my wife while still working on some of my own things.